trevex/dogcat/chapter02a/README.md

 TODO https://cloud.google.com/anthos-config-management/docs/concepts/policy-controller

+TODO split up code to make it more readable

 # Retro:

 Team is using a very liberal approach as they do not believe in gatekeeping, but have yet to implement some policing and auditing outside of GKE.